DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Bulk import

-One option is the so-called bulk import, which can be accessed by opening the import dialog in the widgets menu in the DEON main menu bar.
+One option is the so‑called Bulk import, which can be invoked by opening the import dialog in the widgets menu on the DEON main menu bar.
 The following view appears:

-After selecting the target connection and the intended project, the list of issues/tickets is automatically updated.
-By default, the search query only finds elements that relate to the selected project.
+After selecting the target-connection and the intended project the list of issues/tickets is automatically updated.
+By default, finds the query only all items that relate to the selected project.

-Please note: Currently, there is no validation check for syntax errors, invalid entries are possible and can lead to undesirable search results!
+Please note: Currently there is no validation check for syntax errors, invalid entries are possible and may lead to undesired search results!

-The element list allows multiple selections, so users can import many elements at once.
+The element list enables multiple selection, allowing users to import many elements simultaneously.
 Once all desired issues are selected, a click on Accept creates a new widget for each selected issue in the project.
-By default, all imported issues are treated equally and are therefore placed in a grid layout.
-If issues are linked to each other, users can also change the arrangement of the tickets in DEON.
+By default, all imported issues are treated equally and therefore placed in a grid layout.
+When issues are linked together, users can also arrange the tickets in DEON change.

 All selected elements are arranged in a evenly distributed grid.

-This places parent issues/tickets above their linked children.
+This places parent Issues/Tickets over their linked children.

 All selected elements are listed in a horizontal row, maintaining equal spacing between them.